Apply for Financial Aid

 We will review your application after all documents have been turned in.
 We will notify you if we need more information.
 This process can take up to several weeks because lots of other students are also applying.

 The office of Financial Aid will determine your eligibility and notify you by mail.
-If you would like to set up an appointment please call: OJC Student Services Center at (719) 384-6831.
+If you would like to set up an appointment please call: OJC Office of Student Affairs at (719) 384-6831.

 The College Opportunity Trust Fund (COF), created by the Colorado Legislature, provides a stipend to eligible undergraduate students.
 The stipend pays a portion of your total in-state tuition when you attend a Colorado public institution or a participating private institution.